KyleAsaff/BeReel/README.md

 # BeReel:

+Forked from https://github.com/theOneAndOnlyOne/BeReel and edited to make it more like 2022.
+Globals are stored in recap.py.

 Miss the Timelapse Recap feature from ReReal?
 Introducing BeReel.
 A Flask-based webtool that gives you a customized timelapse of your favourite BeReal memories.

 ![Video Settings](https://github.com/theOneAndOnlyOne/BeReel/blob/main/static/images/BeReel_Video_Settings.png)